 Sunflower seeds are one of the best natural sources of the important antioxidant Vitamin E. They are also mineral-rich (boasting significant levels of copper, manganese, selenium, phosphorus, and magnesium) and a great source of B Vitamins, especially thiamin (Vitamin B1).
 A single handful provides 7g of protein, 12% DV of dietary fiber, and a good amount of essential fatty acids.

-While sunflowers are thought to have originated in Mexico and Peru, they are one of the first plants to ever be cultivated in the United States.
-They have been used for more than 5,000 years by the Native Americans, who not only used the seeds as a food and an oil source, but also used the flowers, roots and stems for varied purposes including as a dye pigment.
+Thought to have originated in Mexico and Peru, sunflowers were one of the first plants to have been cultivated in the United States.
+For over 5,000 years, Native Americans have not only relied upon the seeds as source of food and oil, but have also used the flowers, roots, and stems for varied purposes including as a dye pigment.

 Country of Origin: USA

 Posted by Sal Randazzese on 20th Apr 2013

 The seeds were bigger and better tasting this time.
 When I complained about the prvios order

 I was disappointed that I did not receive some type of consideration in the form of a discount